Manage stop word rules

 A user is looking for an item that contains a very specific phrase and encloses the phrase between double-quotes in the search box:

-Even if the common terms in, the, and for are stop words, all keywords of this query are sent to the index, so only items containing same order contiguous occurrences of these keywords are returned.
+The words in, the, and for are stop words, but since the phrase is enclosed in double-quotes, all keywords in this query are sent to the index, so only items containing these keywords in the same order and as contiguous occurrences are returned.

 • A query containing only stop words.